 The corporation tax rate in Portugal is 21% on the net profit of a business, plus surtaxes that may apply.
 Portugal has a participation-exemption regime and allows for a credit for foreign tax.
 Tax incentives apply to certain types of businesses.

-Disclaimer: The overview that follows is a generic summary is relation to which Belion Partners make no representations or warranties.
+Disclaimer: The overview that follows is a generic summary in relation to which Belion firms make no representations or warranties.
 It is not advice, should not be treated as such, and you must not rely on it as an alternative to legal advice or to the relevant legislation.

 TAX RESIDENCE AND LIABILITY TO INCOME TAX